GeorgePaulino/ArduinoMelody/README.md

 # Melody

 Arduino melody player, applying a musical note frequency to a buzzer and leds light effects.
+Some sample songs can be find in the folder /Melodies.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)